Jeremiah Jenks: Politics

-The Dillingham Immigration Commission
+Dillingham Commission

-Jenks’ most influential and lasting work for the Federal Government came from his membership in the Dillingham Immigration Commission from 1907-1911.
-The Commission was progressive minded, and was headed by senator William Dillingham, although most of the power rested with Henry Cabot Lodge and Jeremiah Jenks.
-The commission was convened after the failure of the implementation of a literacy test by congress to limit immigration, and sought to conduct academic research to influence policy on the restriction of immigration.
-The commission was also formed out of a growing negative sentiment towards immigrants, as a majority of the population growth in the US in this period was result of immigration, and immigrants were increasingly coming from countries in Southern and Eastern Europe.
-Jenks was instrumental to the work, as he did much of the hiring for the commission and led many of the research projects that the commission undertook.
-He applied his experiences abroad in different colonies across the world, as he increasingly thought it was the duty of the federal government to place restrictions on immigration into the United States.
-For his first research project for the commission, Jenks traveled to San Diego to study the urban congestion of Mexican immigrants.
+Jenks' most influential and lasting work for the federal government came from his membership in the Dillingham Commission from 1907–1911.
+The Commission was progressive minded, and was headed by Senator William P. Dillingham, although most of the power rested with Lodge and Jenks.
+The Commission was convened after the failure of the implementation of a literacy test by Congress to limit immigration, and sought to conduct academic research to influence policy on the restriction of immigration.
+The Commission was also formed out of a growing negative sentiment towards immigrants, as a majority of the population growth in the US in this period was result of immigration, and immigrants were increasingly coming from countries in Eastern and Southern Europe.
+Jenks was instrumental to the work, as he did much of the hiring for the Commission and led many of the research projects that the Commission undertook.
+He applied his experiences abroad in different colonies across the world, as he increasingly thought it was the duty of the federal government to place restrictions on immigration into the US.
+For his first research project for the Commission, Jenks traveled to San Diego to study the urban congestion of Mexican immigrants.
 It was on this journey that Jenks realized he could enjoy complete autonomy in his research, as he received no interference from the federal government.
-He then led many studies on the urban congestion, living conditions, and occupations of immigrants from different races.
+He then led many studies on the urban congestion, living conditions, and occupations of immigrants from different so-called "races".